PORTLAND, Oregon — I attended my third World Naked Bike Ride last weekend, although it was my first in Portland. The others were in Austin.

-The Really is the ride attracts spectators along the route, some of whom cheer and ring bells (like a proper cycling race).
+The reality is the ride attracts spectators along the route, some of whom cheer and ring bells (like a proper cycling race), which is the point.
 Many take smartphone videos or still pictures.
 Some scowl, some high-five riders.
 In the park, the spectators sit in chairs as if they’re awaiting a NASCAR or monster truck appearance.
 Some of them meander through the gathering WNBR attendees, some don’t seem to notice.

 A mass of 100,00 naked and nearly-naked people of all stripes and reasons attracts attention, which is beneficial, I think, to one of the ride’s ethos of body positivity and welcoming everyone: old, young, thin, fat, ripped, lanky, super dude-bro to super gender-fluid, and every other variation were present.
 Given Portland’s demographic, white dudes were more represented than others, but the mix was still there.

 I generally followed the camera rules, but I did take a few iPhone and film Leica photos, I’ll add the latter to this blog when I have them ready.
 In the spirit of experimentation and rule breaking, I made a few iPhone videos.

 I have to say, the ride was a blast.
 I believe the Portland ride is either the world’s biggest, or pretty close, with 10,000 participants or more.

 I’m probably the most self-concious guy on the planet, but I was totally at ease and did’t get dressed again until after the dance party that followed the WNBR.